 If the inclusions are difficult to spot with the naked eye, but generally apparent at 10x magnification, it may earn the VS2 clarity grade.

 As an example, this VS2 diamond features crystals, indented naturals, and naturals.

 Another diamond could include these same inclusions but earn a higher or lower grade, depending on their overall effect.

 It’s often difficult to identify the differences between clarity grades that are next to each other on the GIA scale, such as VS1 and VS2.

-In fact, two trained gemologists can provide unique grades for the same diamond, which emphasizes the importance of a reliable certificate.
+In fact, two trained gemologists can provide unique grades for the same diamond, which emphasizes the importance of a reliable report.

 How are SI1 and VS2 Diamonds Different?